 Insect herbivores can have devastating impacts on crop production by vectoring plant pathogens that cause damage far exceeding the economic impacts of feeding alone.
 Plant viruses contribute to an average 10% reduction in global agriculture productivity, causing global economic loss of more than US$30 billion annually (Strange & Scott 2005, Jones 2021).
 Additionally, most of these viruses require insects for transmission (Power 2000; Hogenhout et al. 2008).
 Despite the importance of vector-borne plant viruses in agriculture, our ability to predict their occurrence across time and space remains poor.
 Many vectors are generalists with a broad range of host plants, including both food crops, cover crops, agricultural weeds, and native plants (Mueller et al. 2012, Bommarco et al. 2007).

-Like their vectors, many devastating crop viruses occupy alternative hosts before infecting crop plants (Norris & Kogan 2005).
+Like their vectors, many crop viruses occupy alternative hosts before infecting crop plants (Norris & Kogan 2005).
 Non-crop hosts have been long established as important pathogen reservoirs for annual crops, including wheat, corn, and rice (Rashidi et al. 2020, Wu et al. 2020).
-The replication and spread of a plant virus in multiple hosts depend on the compatibility and coordinated interactions of virus-and host-encoded proteins (Heinlein 2015, Basu et al., 2018).
-However, the severity of infection may vary differently in different hosts (Basu et al., 2018).
-Recently studies and metagenomics approaches revealed that, these differences might result from plant tolerance.
-Asymptomatic infections in non-crop hosts may result either by viral persistence or by reducing viral titer and/or replication to avoid cellular damage and harming the host plant (Takashi et al., 2019).
+The replication and spread of a plant virus in multiple hosts depend on the compatibility and coordinated interactions of virus-and host-encoded proteins (Heinlein 2015, Basu et al. 2018).
+However, the severity of infection may vary differently in different hosts (Basu et al. 2018).
+Recent studies and metagenomics approaches revealed that these differences might result from plant tolerance.
+Asymptomatic infections in non-crop hosts may result either by viral persistence or by reducing viral titer and/or replication to avoid cellular damage and harming the host plant (Takashi et al. 2019).
 Often, management strategies for crop pathogens rely on identification of non-crop hosts.
-RT-PCR or ELISA based detection of plant viruses have been proved to be crucial even in asymptomatic host plants (Rageshwari et al., 2017).
-Virus-encoded movement proteins (MP) play crucial role in movement in many viruses by binding viral nucleic acids, targeting and dilating the plasmodesmata intercellular transport (Lucas, 2006).
+RT-PCR or ELISA based detection of plant viruses have proved to be crucial even in asymptomatic host plants (Rageshwari et al. 2017).
+Virus-encoded movement proteins play crucial role in movement in many viruses by binding viral nucleic acids, targeting and dilating the plasmodesmata intercellular transport (Lucas, 2006).
 Understanding pathogen movement among these many potential plant hosts is an important component of effective management of crop diseases.

 When a non-crop host for pathogens or vectors is identified, integrated pest management (IPM) strategies suggest targeted removal to prevent crop infection (Catton et al. 2015).
 For example, management of wheat stem rust relies on control of the pathogen’s alternative host American barberry, a strategy that dates back almost a century and led to improved management of wheat stem rust (Peterson 2018).
 Non-crop host removal can be difficult if these host plants are also agricultural weeds, particularly those that emerge early in the season before crops are established (Norris & Kogan 2005).
 Consequently, some agricultural weeds allow pest insect populations to increase before moving into crops.
 Colorado potato beetle is observed feeding on horse nettle before moving into potato (Mena-Covarrubias et al. 1996), and two spotted spider mites disperse from weeds to cotton (Wilson 1995, Norris & Kogan 2005).